Frank-duuuu/281_NOTE/key_practice.md

 A -> B -> C means that A has direct connect with B and C, `does not mean that B has direct connect with C`

 * elementary sorts are all greedy.
 Insertion, bubble, selection
-*  Kruskal's Prim's Dikstra's Algorithm are all greedy
+*  Kruskal's Prim's Dijkstra's Algorithm are all greedy
 *  `Unlike backtracking` branch and bound can be used to find an optimal solution to a problem
 *  branch and bound does not prunes solutions that do not work(`you will never know whether this solution works or not untill the end`) but prune the less optimal solution